Equipment and home adaptations (occupational therapy)

 • hoists or slings to help your carer lift you

-Buying equipment
+Buying your own equipment

 You can buy many simple pieces of equipment or aids from your local pharmacy, supermarket or hardware store.
 You can also get them from mobility outlets and online.

-Adaptations to help you remain at home
+Adaptations to your home

 Minor adaptations